ParallelAgile/CodeBot/codegen-process-guide/low-code/task-oriented-apis.md

 If the booking process changed later on, you would then only have to modify the server-side code in one place, rather than every web client and mobile app that uses the API.

-## How to create a task-oriented endpoint
+## How to create a REST API task endpoint

 Returning to the LBA example, let's say we have a use case called "Redeem Coupon".
 A user has a coupon on their app, and wants to use it to get 20% off a T-shirt at the relevant beach-side store.